TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 1. Find the lowest allocated address in the process (we'll see how in a bit).
 2. Probe this address for readability (using `write` - just like we did before).
-3. If it is readable, start reading from it, and if the contents there start with `"CTF{"` - this is the flag!
+3. If it is readable, start reading from it, and if the memory contents there start with `"CTF{"` - this is the flag!
-4. Otherwise - unmap (using `munmap`) the address, and go back in a loop to step 1.
+4. Otherwise - unmap (using `munmap`) the address, and go back in a loop to step #1.

 This potentially will allow us to find the flag, without even knowing what is the structure or contents of the labyrinth itself!

-To get intuition on why this have high chances of working, a little (partial) snippet from the procfs maps of the challenge process after generating the labyrinth:
+To get intuition on why this have high chances of working, a little (partial) snippet from the procfs maps (`/proc/<pid>/maps`) of the challenge process after generating the labyrinth:

 ```
 216232b000-216232c000 rwxp 00000000 00:00 0